County Galway Ireland · Co. Galway · Claddaghduff Save · Share

 Claddaghduff

-Claddaghduff is the kind of place where you arrive because you heard about the island, not because you were passing through.
-It sits on the north Connemara coast, a scatter of houses above a rocky beach, and the reason you came — Omey Island — lies 1 km offshore.
+Claddaghduff - An Cladach Dubh, the black shore - is the kind of place you arrive at because you heard about the island, not because you were passing through.
+It sits on the Aughrus peninsula in the far north-west of Connemara, fifteen minutes by road beyond Clifden, a scatter of houses above a rocky shore with Cleggan over the hill to the north.
+The reason you came lies a kilometre offshore.

 Population